November 3, three years later.

 San Francisco, CA.

-He crossed the Tibetan rug over to the bar, his mouth watering to taste.
-He slammed the ice bucket lid down on the counter, picked up the shaker and twisted it open.
-Eagerly he readied gin and vermouth.
-But then the problem that had made him feel less than a man only a few weeks ago returned.
-He squeezed the neck of the bottle hard until he wanted to scream.
+He crossed the Tibetan rug over to the sideboard, his mouth watering to taste.
+He slammed the ice bucket lid down and picked up the shaker and twisted it open.
+He readied gin and vermouth when the problem that had made him feel less than a man only a week ago returned.
+He stared at the ceiling wanting to scream.